 Tea tree oil has powerful antibacterial properties, making it a good choice for people with acne.

-And besides, it’s one of the best - and safest - skin care treatments!
+And besides, honey is one of the best - and safest - skin care treatments!
 Take the time and prepare yourself a nice, sweet, sticky honey mask.
 It will rejuvenate your skin but it won’t dry it!

 Clay masks are milder than honey masks, but products differ and can sometimes feel abrasive.
 Do some research, find out if it’s appropriate for your skin type and give it a try.
 Your body will thank you.

-But if you’re really serious about getting flawless skin, using a toner is super important.
-Toners balance your skin’s pH balance and prevent it from going too dry after washing.
+But if you’re really serious about getting flawless skin, using a quality toner is super important.
+Toners improve your skin’s pH balance and prevent it from going too dry after washing.
 However, you should avoid combining toners and moisturizers - it can be too much for some types of skin.

 If you’re on a limited budget, prioritize buying a good toner and cleanser.
-Then follow up with a good mask and moisturizer (oil-free).
+Then follow up with a good mask and moisturizer (ideally, oil-free).

 Have you ever heard of oil absorbing sheets?
 These are nifty little napkins that are designed to pick up any oil they encounter.
-Your skin will be grateful, especially on those hot summer days, when we’re sweaty and slathered with a bunch of stuff.
+Needless to say, these little helpers are perfect for people with oily skin.
+Grab a bunch and your skin will be grateful, especially on those hot summer days, when we’re sweaty and slathered with a bunch of stuff.

-Being gentle with your face applies for putting on toners and moisturizers as well.
+Being gentle with your face applies to applying toners and moisturizers as well.
 Don’t rub your face while washing, and don’t rub your face while applying skin care products.
 Simple!